Judge tosses hospital workers’ vaccine requirement challenge

-HOUSTON (AP) — A federal judge threw out a lawsuit filed by employees of a Houston hospital system over its requirement that all of its staff be vaccinated against COVID-19.
+HOUSTON — A federal judge threw out a lawsuit filed by employees of a Houston hospital system over its requirement that all of its staff be vaccinated against COVID-19.

 The Houston Methodist Hospital system suspended 178 employees without pay last week over their refusal to get vaccinated.
 Of them, 117 sued seeking to overturn the requirement and over their suspension and threatened termination.